raditzlawliet/sql-parser/README.md

     npm install sql-parser-mistic

-It is also availabel on Bower :
+It is also available on Bower :

     npm install sql-parser